Representatives

 We call on the INTO to encourage schools to:

-• create a school policy on opting out and publish it on the school website
+- create a proper school policy on opting out for publication on a school’s website

 Irish Primary Principals’ Network